ChristinaTan0704/mapf-lns-exe/README.md

 # MAPF-LNS

- [MAPF-LNS](https://github.com/Jiaoyang-Li/MAPF-LNS).
-This repository is directly modified based on [MAPF-LNS](https://github.com/Jiaoyang-Li/MAPF-LNS) and enables users to call the removal and replan functions multiple times without changing the current state.
+This repository is directly modified based on [MAPF-LNS](https://github.com/Jiaoyang-Li/MAPF-LNS) , with the addition of a RandomWalkProb heuristic.
+The input to this executable is a JSON file where the key is the agent ID and the value is a list of agent locations in 2D x, y coordinates (see [map-random-32-32-20-scene-1-agent-150.json](map-random-32-32-20-scene-1-agent-150.json) as an example).
+The delay and runtime information will be logged in the terminal.

 ## Installation